 We’re often told to prioritize our own self-care, but what the heck does that even mean?
 If you’ve ever wondered what self-care means beyond a day at the spa, believe me, you are not alone.
 Check out this quick list to help you make sense of what self-care is.

-5. Self-Care includes seeking therapy.
 If you find yourself reading this and wondering whether you struggle with self-care, perhaps because you feel guilty for making time for yourself or feel unsure about how to practice self-care, seeking out someone who specializes in mental health can be the very self-care practice you need!
-Someone like a clinical therapist can help you learn more about yourself and understand the patterns of behaviours that might be getting in the way of making yourself a priority!
+Someone like a registered therapist can help you learn more about yourself and understand the patterns of behaviours that might be getting in the way of making yourself a priority!